Unparalleled evidence-based continuing education is our primary purpose — and so we work with the best and brightest minds in veterinary medicine.

 Dr. Roark is an associate veterinarian, author and speaker.
 He practices at Cleveland Park Animal Hospital in Greenville, South Carolina.
 He is also the founder and managing director of veterinary consulting firm Tall Oaks Enterprises.
 In his spare time, Dr. Roark hosts the hilariously helpful YouTube show, “Cone of Shame.”

 Tasha McNerney, BS, CVT, CVPP, VTS (anesthesia and analgesia) works at Rau Animal Hospital in Glenside, Pennsylvania, as an OR/Anesthesia technician.
 Her areas of interest include sighthound and brachycephalic anesthesia as well as pain management.
-She is currently working on obtaining her CVPP and can be seen lecturing on all topics related to anesthesia.
+She can be seen lecturing on all topics related to anesthesia.

 At Fetch dvm360 conference, we want to provide you with knowledge, skills, tools and relationships that give you what you need—so you can give pets what they need.
 Enter facilitation.